CaptainProton42/DynamicWaterDemo/docs/README.md

     return height
 ```

-*I read directly from the raw data of the `SimulationViewport` texture's image so that I don't have to lock the image in order to do a pixel read for every `BuoyancyProbe` in the scene which would get very slow.*
+*I read directly from the raw data of the `SimulationViewport`'s texture so that I don't have to lock the image in order to do a pixel read for every `BuoyancyProbe` in the scene which would get very slow.*

-In case the `BuoyancyProbe` detects that it is underwater, it sets its `force` property to a value that depends linear on the submergence depth.
-Note, that this is not physically correct as the buoyant force actually depends on the mass that has been displaced by the object.
-Archimedes actually does look a bit sad now:
+In case the `BuoyancyProbe` detects that it is underwater, it sets its `force` property to a value that depends linear on the submergence depth (minus some drag).
+Note, that this is not physically correct as the buoyant force would actually depend on the mass that has been displaced by the body.
+Archimides does actually look a bit sad:

 <div align="center"><img width="30%" src="https://raw.githubusercontent.com/CaptainProton42/DynamicWaterDemo/media/archimedes.png"></div>

-However, a linear force will go to zero at the water surface and makes for a much smoother simulation.
+However, a linear force will go to zero at the water surface which makes for a much smoother simulation.

-We can now add `BuoyancyProbes` as children to `RigidBody`s that we want to be buoyant at strategist positions and accumulate the resulting forces from a script like this:
+We can now add `BuoyancyProbe`s as children to `RigidBody`s that we want to be buoyant at strategic positions and accumulate the resulting forces from a script like this:

 ```
 for i in range(probes.get_child_count()):